Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 Elene Chkhaidze

-During our visit to Shenzhen in May 2024 as part of the U.S.-China Student-to-Student Dialogue, we learned about China's booming electric vehicle (EV) market.
+During our visit to Shenzhen in May 2024 as part of the U.S.-China Student Dialogue, we learned about China's booming electric vehicle (EV) market.
 Our visit to the BYD headquarters was a memorable trip, exposing us to the far-reaching impacts of emerging technologies that are well integrated into the market.
 Our experience underscored that in the quest for electric vehicle adoption, China stands out as a clear leader.

 By 2025, China is expected to account for over 50% of global EV sales.
 While car sales are booming in China, the same can't be said for the U.S. consumer market.
 Comparing the cheapest models from the two biggest EV-makers in each country, BYD in China and Tesla in the United States, highlights this disparity.
 The base model BYD Seagull costs about $10,700 in China, while the Tesla Model 3 in the United States is currently priced at $38,990—nearly four times more expensive.
 Moreover, U.S. consumers can't access these cheaper Chinese models, which would help the country reach its goal of net zero emissions by 2050.
 Recently, U.S. President Joe Biden increased the tariff on Chinese EVs from 25% to 100%, further hindering market growth in the United States.